mablay/handcar/README.md

 Lightweight web server inspired by express, connect.

-As the name suggests it's heavily inferiour to [express](https://www.npmjs.com/package/express).
+As the name suggests it's heavily inferior to [express](https://www.npmjs.com/package/express).
 It focusses only on the most useful features and provides them without dependencies, except [ws](https://www.npmjs.com/package/ws).
 Which is a great library for server side WebSocket implementation and has no dependencies itself.

 STATUS: Experimental!